julianpeeters/hello-kafka-streams-twitter/README.md

     $ ./bin/zookeeper-server-start.sh ./config/zookeeper.properties & ./bin/kafka-server-start.sh ./config/server.properties

     $ ./bin/kafka-topics.sh --zookeeper localhost --create --topic twitter --replication-factor 1 --partitions 4
-    $ ./bin/kafka-topics.sh --zookeeper localhost --create --topic wikipedia-raw --replication-factor 1 --partitions 4
-    $ ./bin/kafka-topics.sh --zookeeper localhost --create --topic wikipedia-parsed --replication-factor 1 --partitions 4
-    $ ./bin/kafka-topics.sh --zookeeper localhost --create --topic wikipedia-streams-wikipedia-edits-by-user-changelog \
-                            --replication-factor 1 --partitions 4

 ## Build the executable demo app

-In another terminal `cd` into the directory where you have cloned the `hello-kafka-streams` project and use the following command to start an instance of the integrated demo topology.
+In another terminal `cd` into the directory where you have cloned the `hello-kafka-streams-twitter` project and use the following command to start an instance of the integrated demo topology.

     $ sbt run

 If you have created topics more than 1 partition you can run the command above again in another terminal to see how the re-balance mechanism will scale both the embedded connect workers as well as the streams processors.

-You should see changelog for the each user's cummulative number of edits being printed into the standard out.
+You should see changelog for the 'twitter' topic, with the twitter model json being printed into the standard out.

 ## Digging in